williambnorton/synternet/README.md

 # synternet
 A Synternet Project Tutorial
-A workspace for exploring theemerging AI tools for tutprial video creation.
+A workspace for exploring the emerging AI tools for tutprial video creation.